 Since current enforcement of the law actually works against the victims of dog nuisance, many people decide to solve the problem for themselves.

-There have been news reports—much to the dismay of the dog owners—describing how fed-up neighbors have poisoned dogs that were a nuisance to the community.
+There have been news reports—much to the dismay of the dog owners—describing how fed-up neighbors have poisoned, stabbed or shot dogs that were a nuisance to the community.
 If I were a juror in a trial I would have to side with the disgruntled neighbors.
-The lawyers would be right to argue that it is the neighbors legal right to protect their homes from pests.
-And if dog owners are unable to keep their dogs from becoming a nuisance to others, enabling their dogs to invade the privacy of other homes, then the dog owners must accept that neighbors have a right to protect the sanctity of their homes.
+The lawyers would be right to argue that it is the neighbors' legal right to protect their homes from pests.
+And if dog owners are unable and most likely unwilling to keep their dogs from becoming a nuisance to others, enabling their dogs to invade the privacy of other homes, then the dog owners must accept that all of their neighbors have a right to protect the sanctity of their homes.

 Furthermore the legal team should urge that punitive damages be awarded to all neighbors within a certain radius from the dog owner's residence.
 And request that the courts remove all animals from the care of the dog owner and put a restraining order in place prohibiting any future harboring of animals.